Hook (film): Plot

-Peter Banning, a workaholic lawyer fixated on success, has a strained relationship with his wife, Moira, and their children, 11-year-old Jack and 7-year-old Maggie, due to his constant absences and broken promises.
+Peter Banning, a workaholic lawyer, has a strained relationship with his wife, Moira, and their children, 9-year-old Jack and 6-year-old Maggie, due to his constant absences and broken promises.
 During Christmas, the family travels to London to visit Moira's grandmother, Wendy Darling, who cared for Peter as an orphan.
 When Peter loses his temper with the children for interrupting a work call, Moira scolds him, reminding him how fleeting their time with the children is.
-During a dinner honoring Wendy’s work with orphans, the children stay home with her old friend, Tootles.
-Returning from the event, Peter and Moira discover the children are missing, with a note left behind signed by Captain James Hook.
+During a dinner honoring Wendy's work with orphans, Jack and Maggie stay home with her old friend, Tootles.
+Returning from the event, Peter and Moira discover the children are missing, with a note left behind in their nursery signed by Captain James Hook.

 Wendy divulges to Peter his true childhood identity, Peter Pan, and urges him to return to Neverland to rescue his children because only he can.
 Having no memory of his childhood, Peter does not believe her until the fairy Tinker Bell arrives and flies him to Neverland.
 In the pirate town, Peter confronts Hook, who fails to recognize his once formidable rival.
 Hook challenges Peter to fly and save his children, but Peter fails.
-Dismayed at how pathetic Peter has become, Hook orders his execution, but Tinker Bell convinces him to give her three days to train Peter for their final battle.
+Dismayed at how pathetic Peter has become, Hook orders his execution but Tinker Bell convinces him to give her three days to train Peter for their final battle.

 Peter is brought to the Lost Boys' hideout, now led by Rufio.
 They mock the grown man before them until the group ultimately recognizes him.
 They begin training Peter, urging him to abandon his uptight adult demeanor and embrace his imagination.
-Meanwhile, Hook's first mate, Smee, suggests turning Peter's children against him.
+Meanwhile, Hook's first mate William Smee suggests turning Jack and Maggie against Peter.
 Maggie resists, but Jack, hurt by Peter's broken promises and failure to save him, begins to side with Hook.